HEIGVD-S3-DAI/fastpaws/docs/protocol.md

 Every message is encoded in UTF-8 and delimited by a space character.
 They are treated as text messages.

+For every port and address mentioned below, we specify the default value but these can be changed using options of the command lines.

-When starting the server, it listens for unicast UDP messages on host and port that can be determined in command options, by default it is listening on http://localhost:4445
+When starting the server, it listens for unicast UDP messages on http://localhost:4445

+The server will send messages using multicast with UDP fire-and-forget pattern /230.0.0.0:4446 (we always refer to this when talking about the server sending multicast request below), this communication doesn't need to be initiated.

+### Join server

-The client initiate the communication using unicast with UDP request-response pattern on the server port, by default set to 4445.
+The client initiate the communication using unicast with UDP request-response pattern on the server port : 4445.

 This first request is asking to join the game with a given username.

-The server has to check if the game has already started.

-If it is still waiting for player :

 The server has to verify if that username isn't already taken.

-If the username is valid, the server stores it and responds with a confirmation.
+If the username is valid, the server stores it and responds with a list of all the other usernames of clients waiting to play and indicating if they're ready or not.

-After succeeding in joining the game the client starts listening for multicast UDP messages on the server multicast port, by default set to 4446 and multicast group by default 230.0.0.0.

-The server also informs the other clients that a new one joined, using multicast UDP fire-and-forget pattern on the server multicast port, by default set to 4446.
+It will also send a multicast request to inform that a new client joined providing his username.

 If it is not valid, it responds by asking the client to choose another username until a valid one is proposed.

-If it is already running :

-The server responds telling the client to wait.
-The client starts listening for multicast UDP messages on the server multicast adress and port, by default set to 230.0.0.0:4446.
-And then he go back to the first step to try joining the next game.

-//TODO : Est-ce que c'est vraiment "initier" une nouvelle communication ou c'est la même que le join ??
-Pour moi c'est la communication qui est "initiée" les requêtes sont "request"//
+After succeeding in joining the game, the client closes the unicast communication and join a multicast group to listen for multicast UDP messages on /230.0.0.0:4446.

+### Prepare the game

-The client initiate a request to indicate he is ready to compete using unicast UDP request-response pattern on the server port, by default set to 4445.
+The client initiate a request to indicate that he is ready to compete using unicast UDP fire-and-forget pattern on the server port : 4445.

-The server has to respond with the usernames of every ready client that joined the game before.

-The server also informs the other clients who already are ready that this client is now ready, using multicast UDP fire-and-forget pattern on the server multicast port, by default set to 4446.
+The server send a multicast request to inform that this client is now ready.

+### Start the game

-Once the required number of ready clients is reached (by default 2), the server initiate the request to start the game sending the text to type using multicast UDP fire-and-forget pattern on the server multicast port, by default set to 4446.
+Once the required number of ready clients is reached (by default 2), the server send a mulitcast request to inform that the game is starting by sending the text to type.

+### Update the progress

-The clients initiate a request at every valid keypress to send their progress using unicast UDP fire-and-forget pattern on the server port, by default set to 4445.
+The clients initiate a request at every valid keypress to send their progress using unicast UDP fire-and-forget pattern on the server port : 4445.

-//TODO : Since this is fire-and-forget actually this isn't a response, this is a multicast from the server.
-The check of 100% and multicast of end game should be in the multicastprogress function that is independent of any requests sent by the client.//

-// Shoudln't be here !!!

-The server responds with the usernames and progress of all clients.

-It also checks if one client reached 100%, if so multicast to all clients that the game ended and give the username of the winner.
+If one client reached 100%, the server send a multicast request indicating that the game is over and informing of the username of the winner.
-//

-//Should be this instead !!! (implies a small code modification.)

-Every two second, the server initiate a multicast UDP request to inform all clients of everyone progress.
+Every 2 seconds, The server send a multicast request with the usernames and progress of all clients.

-It also checks if one client reached 100% and if so intiate a request to multicast that the game ended, indicating who won.
-//
+### Quit the server

-At any time, a client can quit the game which will close the communication.
+At any time, a client can send a request to quit the game using unicast UDP fire-and-forget pattern on the server port : 4445.

-The server multicast the username of the client that left to all other clients.
+The server send a multicast request to inform a client left, indicating his username.

 It also checks if all the clients left, and end the game if it is the case.

-When the game end, every clients go back to the step where they are asked if they are ready, we can start a new game.
+When the game end, every clients go back to the preparation of the game step where they are asked if they are ready, we can start a new game.

+### Error

-For every request, if we have an unknown message/illegal number of arguments/action/exception the server must send an error message to the client.
-With information about what went wrong.
+For every request sent by the client, if we have an unknown message/illegal number of arguments/unknown action/exception the server must send a unicast UDP response with an error message to the client indicating what the issue is.
+This of course uses the address and port of the client that initiated the communication.

 ## Messages

+- `name` the username of the client
 - `progress` is defined as the percentage of completed letters.
+- `status` is defined as the player state the possible values being : not ready, ready and in game.

 ### Join the Sever

-The client intitiates the request.
+The client send a message to the servet indicating his username.

 **Request:**